1.3. Reference Type Examples¶

 demonstrates this idea by showing the variable name (alias)

-and its current value (null
+and its current value (null).

 Note

-because this code was run inside
+The diagram mentions main because this code was run inside

 line number just after the code seen above.
 You can ignore the